Nineluj/Racket-Games/README.md

 # Racket-Games
-Directory containing games written in Racket.
+Directory containing a few games that I wrote in Racket after finishing the Fundamentals of Computer Science I course.